 In particular, the consequences of the Russian military invasion of Ukraine, the impact on inflation and increased disruption to supply chains and energy resources may impact the Funds' portfolio companies, result in an economic downturn or recession either globally or locally in the U.S. or other economies, reduce business activity, spawn additional conflicts (whether in the form of traditional military action, reignited "cold" wars or in the form of virtual warfare such as cyberattacks) with similar and perhaps wider ranging impacts and consequences and have an adverse impact on the Funds' returns and NAVs.
 In response to the conflict between Russia and Ukraine, the U.S. and other countries have imposed sanctions or other restrictive actions against Russia, Russian-backed separatist regions in Ukraine, and certain banks, companies, government officials and other individuals in Russia and Belarus.
 Any of the above factors, including sanctions, export controls, tariffs, trade wars and other governmental actions, could have a material adverse effect on each Fund.
 The Funds have no way to predict the duration or outcome of the situation, as the conflict and government reactions are rapidly developing and beyond the Funds' control.
-Prolonged unrest, military activities, or broad-based sanctions could have a material adverse effect on companies in which the Funds invest.
-Such consequences also may increase such companies' funding costs or limit their access to the capital markets.
+Prolonged unrest, military activities, or broad-based sanctions could have a material adverse effect on companies' funding costs or limit their access to the capital markets.

-The current political climate has intensified concerns about a potential trade war between China and the U.S., as each country has imposed tariffs on the other country's products.
+The current political climate has intensified concerns about potential trade wars between China and the U.S., as each country has imposed tariffs on the other country's products, and between the U.S. and other nations.
 These actions may trigger a significant reduction in international trade, the oversupply of certain manufactured goods, substantial price reductions of goods and possible failure of individual companies and/or large segments of China's export industry, which could have a negative impact on our performance.
 U.S. companies that source material and goods from China and those that make large amounts of sales in China would be particularly vulnerable to an escalation of trade tensions.
-Uncertainty regarding the outcome of the trade tensions and the potential for a trade war could cause the U.S. dollar to decline against safe haven currencies, such as the Japanese yen and the euro.
+Uncertainty regarding the outcome of the trade tensions and the potential for trade wars could cause the U.S. dollar to decline against safe haven currencies, such as the Japanese yen and the euro.
 Events such as these and their consequences are difficult to predict and it is unclear whether further tariffs may be imposed or other escalating actions may be taken in the future.
 Any of these effects could have a material adverse effect on each Fund.

 Periods of volatility still remain, and risks to a robust resumption of growth persist.
-Federal Reserve policy, including with respect to certain interest rates, may adversely affect the value, volatility and liquidity of dividend and interest paying securities.
 Market volatility, dramatic changes to interest rates and/or a return to unfavorable economic conditions may lower a Fund's performance or impair a Fund's ability to achieve its investment objective.